shaneelu/Team15ECE3400.github.io/Milestones/Milestone1report.md

 Our robot appears slower in the second video due to the curvature of the line.
 We will not have to worry about following a curved line while traversing the maze, however, so our robot will be able to move faster.

 ## Part 2: Autonomous Figure-8 Movement
 The next part of our milestone 1 involved turning and detecting intersections in a grid.
-An intersection was detected when both light sensors were on a line, indicating that the robot should turn 90 degrees.
+An intersection was detected when both light sensors were on a line, indicating that the robot should turn 90 degrees right or left, where direction is determined by a coded sequence.
 To move the robot in a figure-8 pattern, we kept track of the direction the robot would turn (x = 1 indicates right turn, x = 0 indicates left turn) and the number of consecutive turns in that direction (variable y).
-For example, if x = 0, the robot would turn left at an intersection and would keep turning left at intersections until the number of consecutive left turns complete would surpass 4.
-At that point, y is greater than 4, so the robot would change its turn direction (x = !(x)) and restart its tracking of consecutive turns (y = 0).
+For example, if x = 0, and y = 1, the robot would turn left at an intersection and would keep turning left at intersections until the number of consecutive left turns complete is 4.
+At that point, y is greater than 4, so the robot would change its turn direction (x = !(x)), restart its tracking of consecutive turns (y = 1), and turn right four times.
+This pattern repeats in an infinite loop.

 Here's a link for video of our robot's autonomous figure-8 movement:  [Video](https://youtu.be/ZuVscGUPQMY) Below is a commented version of the code used:
 ```
 #include <Servo.h>
 int QRE1113_PinL = 0; // connect left light sensor to analog pin 0
-int QRE1113_PinR = 1; // connect left light sensor to analog pin 0
+int QRE1113_PinR = 1; // connect left light sensor to analog pin 1
 int onLine = 850;     // threshold value for sensor on line
 int onStatL;          // returns boolean for statment "left sensor is on the line"
 int onStatR;          // returns boolean for statment "right sensor is on the line"